Patient Rights and Responsibilities

 Injectable Corticosteroids Corticosteroids are potent drugs used to reduce inflammation in the body's tissues.
 They are different from anabolic steroids.
 These are illegally used by some athletes to increase muscle tone.
 Corticosteroids can come in several forms: pills, liquids, creams, ointments, medicines sprayed into the nose, and injectable medicines.
 Corticosteroid injections can treat a variety of skeletal, muscular, and spinal conditions.
 Some of these injections can be performed by your health c...

 Infectious Esophagitis Esophagitis is swelling and irritation of your esophagus.
 The esophagus is the tube you use to swallow.
 It connects the back of your throat to your stomach.
 The most common cause of this condition is stomach acid that flows back into your esophagus.
 But infections can also cause this swelling and irritation.
 Fungi, yeast, viruses, and bacteria can all set off the condition, called infectious esophagitis.
 Anyone can get it, but you are more likely to develop it if your immune syste...

 Intradiscal Procedures for Back Pain

 Intradiscal Procedures for Back Pain Sometimes back pain comes from the fluid-filled disks that make up your spine.
-Click Image to Enlarge The spine's 24 bony vertebrae are hooked together in a way that allows the spine to bend and move.
-In between each vertebra is a flat, fluid-filled cushion called a disk.
-When the disks themselves are causing back pain or pain radiating to the legs, doctors sometimes do an intradiscal procedure to try to relieve the pain.
-Intradiscal procedures are generally consider...
+Click Image to Enlarge The spine's 33 bony vertebrae are hooked together in a way that allows the spine to bend and move.
+In between the 24 vertebra that come in contact with one another is a flat, fluid-filled cushion called a disk.
+When the disks themselves are causing back pain or pain radiating to the legs, health care providers sometimes do an intradiscal procedure to try to relieve t...

 Isosorbide Mononitrate Oral tablet